topliceanu/alexandrutopliceanu.ro/content/post/targeted-quantiles.md

 ## Observations

-Because quantile values will shift as more data is consumed, the algorithm has to keep the value around to make sure it covers the error constraint.
-Consequently, the lower the allowed error for a quantile, the more data the algorithm has to store.

-For example, the 0.5th quantile with a 0.05 error is acceptable, because most values around the mean will be very similar so there's no point storing more of them.
-However, for the 0.99th quantile the error has to be much smaller to catch the outliers.
-On the other hand, the tail values are much less frequent so the algorithm will not have to store a lot of data.

 The algorithm does not sample, that is to say it considers all the input values, but prunes the ones that are not relevant to the objective quantiles.

 Space complexity is proportional to the number of quantiles of interest, not the size of the input!
 To keep the data structure small, `Compress` has to be executed often to prune the values that are not needed.
-To get the best time complexity, a Red-Black Tree can be used for fast lookups, deletes and range queries.
+To get the best time complexity, a Red-Black Tree can be used for fast lookups and deletes.

 Two separate instances of the targeted quantile data structure with the same targets can be merged by simply inserting the values from one into the other and running `Compress`.